 Be sure to start off in a class with a qualified instructor before experimenting with these poses at home.
 And, as always, ask your doctor if you have any concerns about this form of exercise.

-The secret to getting the most out of this pose is by focusing on every part of your body.
+The secret to getting the most out of this pose is to focus on every part of your body.
 It involves shifting weight to one foot and then placing the other foot as high as possible on the inner thigh of the standing foot.
 It is crucial to ensure that the spine is straight, and the head and shoulders are aligned.
 The pose can be more effective if you try it when closing your eyes or switching the position of your arms.

 Although it seems like nothing more than upright standing, mountain pose can help to improve posture, calm focus, and balance.
 The pose helps you to feel where your weight is balanced on the feet, and by elongating the spine, you create more control and improve posture.
 Closing your eyes can help you to derive more benefits from this yoga pose.